Date: July 2, 2010

 To: Cognizant agencies

-Subject: Federal tax avoidance based on state income tax credit fraud
+Subject: Federal tax evasion based on state income tax credit fraud

 Multiple cases of tax credit fraud involving two similar programs.
 Differences, in programs, are subtle, and serve no useful benefit; other than facilitate abuses: separate different users; who if anyone certifies; and categorizes which tax credits will be issued tax refunds through another off the books program.